-If you’re in the market for a new iPhone do yourself a favor and cross the iPhone 5 and Phone 5c off your shopping list.
+If you’re in the market for a new iPhone in 2024, do yourself a favor and cross the iPhone 5 and Phone 5c off your shopping list.

 Buying one of these devices might be tempting, but the iPhone 5 isn’t a top option for those looking to save some cash and/or pickup a phone with a 4-inch display.

-Apple ended software support for the iPhone 5 and iPhone 5c in 2017.
-The two devices stayed on iOS 10 and neither will device will get iOS 11 or iOS 12.
+Apple ended software support for the iPhone 5 and iPhone 5c back in 2017.
+Both devices stayed on iOS 10 and neither will device will get iOS 11, iOS 12, iOS 13, iOS 14, iOS 15, iOS 16, iOS 17, or Apple’s upcoming iOS 18 update.
 This has some major implications.

-If you buy the iPhone 5, you won’t get features from iOS 11 or iOS 12 or any of Apple’s upcoming iOS releases.
+If you buy the iPhone 5, you won’t get features from iOS 11, iOS 12, iOS 13, iOS 14, iOS 15, iOS 16, iOS 17 or any of Apple’s upcoming iOS releases.
 This might not seem like a huge deal, but remember, features aren’t the only thing you’ll miss out on.